mafbar-student/mphil-thesis/latex.md

 * LibreOffice Writer
 * LaTeX

-I'm going to talk aobut Microsoft Word and LibreOffice Writer in a bit.
+I'm going to talk about Microsoft Word and LibreOffice Writer in a bit.
 However, I would like to touch on LaTeX, and my own personal experience using it.